Promotional Features

 The intent of these materials is to keep you abreast of the evolving science involving the probiotics.
 UAS products are not drugs; they are not intended to cure, treat, prevent, mitigate or diagnose any disease, including heart disease.
 The FDA has not reviewed any of the statements in the enclosed materials.
 The enclosed materials may include publications that discuss uses of probiotics that UAS does not promote.
 Seek legal counsel to verify that you comply with applicable laws, regulations and government policies in the jurisdiction where you intend to market the product

-More content from UAS Laboratories
+More from UAS Laboratories